-Country megastar Garth Brooks may be remembered more for his international hits of the 1990s, but this Oklahoman first charted in 1989 with the number 1 hit love song, “If Tomorrow Never Comes.”
+Country megastar Garth Brooks grew up enjoying rock music, and he gave many of his country songs a rock-and-roll edge.
+He maybe remembered more for his international hits of the 1990s, but this Oklahoman first charted in 1989 with the #1 hit love song “If Tomorrow Never Comes.”

-Another song from his self-titled first album, “Much Too Young (To Feel This Damn Old),” reached number eight on the country charts.
+Another song from his self-titled first album, “Much Too Young (To Feel This Damn Old),” reached #8 on the country charts.